Camera Icon

 1/23/1962, Tenth Anniversary, combined meeting with ABC and the Longmeadow Men’s Club (summary and clipping)

-9/23/1962, Flower Walk, summary prepared by Mabel Potter with information about plants found along various trails and in the vicinity of the RR tracks (an American chestnut tree was among the observations)
+9/23/1962, Flower Walk, summary prepared by Mabel Potter with information about plants found along various trails and in the vicinity of the RR tracks (an American Chestnut tree was among the observations)

-1963, New England Wildflower Preservation Society, tour of the Refuge
+1963, New England Wildflower Preservation Society, tour of the refuge

 1970s